 The reason being everybody who wears bundles does not wear wigs.
 Everybody who wears wigs does not want to have bottles in their head because they want to be able to take it off.
 And the same thing for people who are bundles, they don't always want to wear wigs because they want to be able to keep it in, they don't want to have to take it off.
 They may also not want to deal with lifting lace.
-But people who book services aren't necessarily interested in buying these different products separately, they might just want to book the service and buy the product at the same time for for you.
+But people who book services aren't necessarily interested in buying these different products separately, they might just want to book the service and buy the product at the same time for you.

-So all of these different types of people needs to be put into three different categories.
+So all of these different types of people needs need to be put into three different categories.
 And they honestly need three different types of marketing geared towards them.
 The reason being is because they have different problems that they're trying to solve.
 They also have different interests, different budgets, and they're prepared to invest different types of money.

-Sending them the same types of offer is not going to work because they are not at the same level of preparedness to do business with you.
+Sending them the same types of offers is not going to work because they are not at the same level of preparedness to do business with you.
 And this is true whether you do nails and you sell a nail service or you sell press on nails, whether you sell clothes, or whether you sell shoes or if you're a digital marketer like myself.
 Whatever the case is, you need to segment your email list based on where people encounter and engage with their brand.

-I also recommend experimenting with pop up timers and exit intent pop ups, I always had the best results when I did exit intent pop ups.
-This is when a pop up opens when people are trying to exit the page.
+I also recommend experimenting with pop-up timers and exit intent pop-ups, I always had the best results when I did exit intent pop ups.
+This is when a pop-up opens when people are trying to exit the page.
 And Neil Patel talks about this too.
 If you guys don't know who that is, I definitely recommend looking into him.
 He is one of the top digital marketers in the world.
 And when you google digital marketing, he's actually the person that comes up on the homepage of Google for four of the top 10 listings.
-He also has a pretty fast grossing YouTube channel and he drops new tips every single day.
-So if you have not checked out Neil Patel, I definitely recommend doing so because he can give you a lot more advice about email marketing segments in your email list experimenting with pop up timers and things of that nature.
+He also has a pretty fast-grossing YouTube channel and he drops new tips every single day.
+So if you have not checked out Neil Patel, I definitely recommend doing so because he can give you a lot more advice about email marketing segments in your email list experimenting with pop-up timers and things of that nature.

 Now once you segment your email list, you need to go ahead and have different email series created for each email list.
 This is where Tip 3 comes in.